 City of Rocks National Reserve Visitor Center

-The visitor center is best place to start your visit.
-You can check in if you are camping, ask about rock climbing, watch a film on the area, and pick up a junior ranger program.
+The visitor center is the best place to start your visit.
+You can check-in if you are camping, ask about rock climbing, watch a film on the area, and pick up a junior ranger program.

 Watch birds and hummingbirds at the visitor center

 While we were at the visitor center we saw a ton of Rufous Hummingbirds and Black-Chinned Hummingbirds.
 There are two feeders right by the front door and they were everywhere.

 We went back after the visitor center was closed and were able to photograph them.